Heroin Addiction: It can Happen to Anyone

 “I know I’m a good person at heart, but when I put that drug in my system, man, everything goes out the window.” –Claire

 Kerri Blakinger and Claire ( last name not given) were bright, athletic women who attended college, earned good grades and were respected by their fellow peers.
 They were not what most people imagine, when they think of drug addicts.
 Dr. Arnold Washton, executive director and co-founder of Compass Health Group in New York City, says ( in reference to drug addicts), “It doesn’t matter if the person is the president of the United States or a factory worker.”
-Anyone can fall victim to the dangers of drug abuse, especially when trying to find an escape from the pain of depression or other serious, mental disorders.
+Anyone can fall victim to the dangers of drug abuse, specially when trying to find an escape from the pain of depression or other serious, mental disorders.

 Claire excelled as an athlete; she won varsity letters in three sports and earned an athletic scholarship for college.
 Despite her success, Claire felt feelings of sadness and insecurity.
 She began to experiment with prescription painkillers, which she got from other teammates.
 Opiates, otherwise known as “painkillers,” are gateway drugs for Heroin; it only took a matter of months before Claire was doing heroin.

 Claire dropped out of college and today she is living in a sober home, struggling everyday with staying sober.
 Like Claire, Keri Blakinger was also a bright, young woman turned heroin addict.